Amniocentesis is a test that can be done during pregnancy to look for these problems in the developing baby:

 Your bladder must be full for the ultrasound.

 Before the test, blood may be taken to find out your blood type and Rh factor.
-You may get a shot of medicine called RhoGAM if you are Rh negative.
+You may get a shot of medicine called Rho(D) Immune Globulin (RhoGAM and other brands) if you are Rh negative.

 Why the Test is Performed

-Amniocentesis is most often offered to women who are at increased risk for bearing a child with birth defects.
+Amniocentesis is usually offered to women who are at increased risk of having a child with birth defects.
 This includes women who:

 - Will be 35 or older when they give birth

-- Had a screening test result that shows there may be a birth defect or other problem
+- Had a screening test that shows there may be a birth defect or other problem

 - Have had babies with birth defects in other pregnancies